Jdure/portfolio/projects/barelens.md

 ## Wrap up

-On a technical level, getting familiar with Docker and containerized applications was thrilling.
+Getting familiar with Docker and containerized applications were thrilling on a technical level.
 The learning curve was steep at first, but it made the deployment process for this project a breeze.

-The biggest challenge that I faced was putting myself in the photographer's shoes and building an application that was easy to manage for them.
+The biggest challenge that I faced was putting myself in the photographer’s shoes and building an application that was easy to manage for them.
 The UI is simple for site visitors, but my priority was ensuring the photographer could view their content, make necessary changes and manage their photoshoot requests.
 Again, Directus was perfect for our needs as it offered so much with minimal setup.

 I had an excellent time building this project.